-For example, we can surmise that residents of high-end, ultra-exclusive subdivisions such as Forbes Park, Dasmarinas Village, Ayala Alabang, and the like may be easily classified as Class A.
+For example, we can assume that residents of high-end, ultra-exclusive subdivisions such as Forbes Park, Dasmarinas Village, Ayala Alabang, and the like may be classified as members of Class A.

 Can we also say that those living in expensive and posh subdivisions such as Valle Verde, La Vista, and Ayala Hillside Estates are in Class A?
-The market prices of land in those subdivisions may range from P30,000 to P80,000 per square meter, so if you are to buy a 1,000-square meter house and lot inside those exclusive villages, you will have to shell out between P30 million and P80 million on average.
+The market prices of land in those subdivisions typically range from P30,000 to P80,000 per square meter, so if you are to buy a 1,000-square meter house and lot inside these villages, you will have to shell out between P30 million and P80 million on average.

 Class E vs. Classes C and D

 They barely possess any property or asset and they usually live on a hand-to-mouth basis, meaning, they are not assured if they will have something to eat by the next meal time.

-The two other remaining income classes, C and D, are vaguely known.
+Meanwhile, the other remaining income classes, C and D, are vaguely known.
 One of them may be called the “middle class” and another, the “masa” segment but which one exactly?
 It’s even possible that the “middle class” and the “masa segment” may be just one and the same.

 If we look at the income pyramid identified in our previous article Social class structure: Income distribution between rich vs. poor, we can see that the income structure in the Philippines is Type 2, or a society “with a small elite at the top, more people in the middle, and most at the bottom.”

-If majority of the population are said to be “at the bottom,” that is, below the poverty line, which class then does the “average Filipino” belong?
-Class C or D?
+If majority of the population are said to be “at the bottom,” that is, below the poverty line, which class then does the “average Filipino” belong: Class C or D?

 Rich vs. Poor vs. Middle class

 We tried to do extensive research in order to answer the questions we posted above.
-Here are relevant reports that we found.

 However, instead of dividing the Philippine population into Classes A, B, C, D or E, the NSCB simply grouped the country into three segments: the high income, middle income, and low income groups.

 The middle income class is said to earn an average of P36,934 per month while the low income segment earns an average of P9,061 per month.

-It’s good to know that the FIES report has those details, unfortunately, it is still not detailed enough.
+It is good to know that the FIES report has those details, unfortunately, it is still not detailed enough.
 For example, if a family’s monthly income is around P80,000 — can this be considered high income or middle income?
 What if the monthly income of a household is P20,000 — is this middle or low income?

 This report offered insights regarding income classes but was also silent on the actual description of each class.
 Still the report is useful for those interested in knowing how many in the Philippine population belongs to Classes A, B, C, D or E.